 - Member 1 Chair: Must be NGP faculty; cannot be NGP Associate Member; cannot be your mentor. - Member 2 Mentor: Must be NGP faculty. - Member 3: Must be NGP faculty. - Member 4: May be NGP, non-NGP, or External faculty. - Member 5 Outside Member: Must be USC faculty.
 If NGP faculty, must be in a different department than your mentor.
-If not NGP faculty, may be from the same department as your mentor.
+If non-NGP faculty, may be in your mentor's department.

 A non-USC faculty member from another university can serve as an External Member (Member 4).
 They cannot serve as or replace the Outside Member and require approval from the NGP Director.
 To request approval, email Charly Viola their current CV or resume and a short statement on the value they will add to your committee.
+All committees must have an Outside Member, and committees may only have one External Member.